BDC Hamburger Icon

 TipBottom line

 • Keep your shopping cart visible.
-Make it easier for mobile shoppers to purchase your products by keeping their shopping carts visible at all times.
+Make it easy for mobile shoppers to purchase your products by keeping their shopping carts visible at all times.
 Provide one-step checkout buttons so they don’t have to enter their information repeatedly.
 You can also offer a guest checkout option so new customers don’t have to create an account if they don’t want to.

 Cater to your customers on your e-commerce site

-Jennifer Dublino contributed to the reporting and writing in this article.
+Jennifer Dublino contributed to this article.

 Co-Founder of MonsterInsights, the leading WordPress plugin for Google Analytics.